huynhthaihoa/huynhthaihoa/README.md

   - Read and wrote scientific papers related to the project.
 #### Trainee | Global Cybersoft JSC, Vietnam (03/2017 - 08/2017)
   - Learned the software development process in practice.
-  - Supported team to design and develop plugins as required by customers.
+  - Supported the team to design and develop plugins as required by customers.
   - Attended the peer-review process that uses appropriate tools to evaluate code quality.

 ---